-3. James Alison, The Joy of Being Wrong, prominently cites 13:10 within the first point of his reading of Paul in light of Adam.
-Link to an excerpt of the full context, a section entitled “The Pauline Understanding of Desire.”
-Or here are the most pertinent selections from pp. 147-150:
+3. James Alison, The Joy of Being Wrong, prominently cites 13:10 within the first point of his reading of Paul in light of Adam, a section entitled “The Pauline Understanding of Desire.”
+Here are the most pertinent selections from pp. 147-150:

 There is a quite specific reason behind Paul’s option to discuss sin in terms of Adam.
 This is related to the polemic about the Law that underlies and occupies so much of both Romans and Galatians.
 By re-reading the Adam story, which contains an original prohibition (Gn 2:15-17), in the light of the cross, Paul is able to show the relationship between desire and the (mosaic) Law, which is seen as an explicitation and elaboration of the original prohibition, in such a way as to demonstrate the caducity of the latter and the universally death-bound nature of the former.I am not seeking to make an exegesis of the Pauline texts.
 Nor am I seeking to prove that Paul “already” has a doctrine of Original sin.
 Rather I am trying to show that for Paul, starting from Adam rather than from Cain and Abel, it was no less apparent (and maybe even more apparent) than it was for the rest of the apostolic tradition that what we have been brought out of by Christ is a human condition (a) constituted by distorted desire (b) and lived out in a mimetic interdividuality, in which it is the “other” who forms and moves the “I”.
 This human condition (c) comes from and leads to death and (d) is from the beginnings of, and affects the whole, human race.
 That is to say, that for Paul as for the other witnesses a certain sort of anthropological understanding is a necessary consequence of, and basis for, the understanding of the salvation that has been wrought in Christ.